whmsft/PopUP/README.md

 </h1>

-A simple popUP game where your work is to close as many popups you can!
+A simple (will become complex in future) pop-up game where your work is to close as many popups you can!

 GAME OVER on 15 popups